Table of Contents [Show]

 As show above, the environment variable JAVA_HOME points to the directory of the lastest JDK version.

 We can also use javac -version to verify the version of the installed JDK:

 Another important thing to note is that the JDK version can be different from the JRE version on the same machine.

 Please keep in mind that we need always to check for new Java updates and install them to keep our machines up-to-date with the latest releases.

 In this article, we’ve explained how to tackle the challenge of downloading and installing Java on Windows 10.
-Then, we’ve seen how to set up the Java path and check the installed version of Java.
+Then, we’ve seen how to add JAVA_HOME and append %JAVA_HOME\bin% to the Path.

 Thanks for reading.
 Have a nice day!